draios/onprem-install-docs/5.1/5.1.10/advanced.md

 ## Use hostPath for Static Storage of Sysdig Components

-As described in the Installation Storage Requirements, the Installer assumes usage of a dynamic storage provider (AWS or GKE).
-In case these are not used in your environment, add the entries below to the values.yaml to configure static storage.
+As described in the Installation Storage Requirements, the Installer assumes the usage of a dynamic storage provider (AWS or GKE).
+In case these are not used in your environment, add the entries below to the `values.yaml` to configure static storage.

-Based on the `size` entered in the values.yaml file (small/medium/large), the Installer assumes a minimum number of replicas and nodes to be provided.
+Based on the `size` entered in the values.yaml file (small/medium/large), the installer assumes a minimum number of replicas and nodes to be provided.
-You will enter the names of the nodes on which you will run the Cassandra, ElasticSearch, mySQL and Postgres components of Sysdig in the values.yaml, as in the parameters and example below.
+You will enter the names of the nodes on which you will run the Cassandra, ElasticSearch, MySQL, and Postgres components of Sysdig in the `values.yaml`, as in the parameters and example below.

 ### Parameters

-`storageClassProvisioner`: hostPath.<br>
+- `storageClassProvisioner`: hostPath.
-`sysdig.cassandra.hostPathNodes`: The number of nodes configured here needs to be at minimum 1 when configured `size` is `small`, 3 when configured `size` is `medium` and 6 when configured `size` is large.<br>
+- `sysdig.cassandra.hostPathNodes`: The number of nodes configured here needs to be at minimum 1 when configured `size` is `small`, 3 when configured `size` is `medium` and 6 when configured `size` is large.
-`elasticsearch.hostPathNodes`: The number of nodes configured here needs to be be at minimum 1 when configured `size` is `small`, 3 when configured `size` is `medium` and 6 when configured `size` is large.<br>
+- `elasticsearch.hostPathNodes`: The number of nodes configured here needs to be be at minimum 1 when configured `size` is `small`, 3 when configured `size` is `medium` and 6 when configured `size` is large.
-`sysdig.mysql.hostPathNodes`: When sysdig.mysqlHa is configured to true this has to be at least 3 nodes and when sysdig.mysqlHa is not configured it should be at least one node.<br>
+- `sysdig.mysql.hostPathNodes`: When sysdig.mysqlHa is configured to true this has to be at least 3 nodes and when sysdig.mysqlHa is not configured it should be at least one node.
-`sysdig.postgresql.hostPathNodes`: This can be ignored if Sysdig Secure is not licensed or used on this environment.
+- `sysdig.postgresql.hostPathNodes`: This can be ignored if Sysdig Secure is not licensed or used in this environment.
 If Secure is used, then the parameter should be set to 1, regardless of the environment size setting.<br>

 ### Example